diogoneno/diogoneno.github.io/about-me.md

         <section class="content-section">
             <h2>What I'm Looking For</h2>
             <p>
-                I am seeking roles in <strong>security engineering and architecture</strong>, focusing on secure-by-default platforms, bridging technology and governance, and driving customer outcomes in solutions, pre-sales, TAM, or advisory.
-I am also interested in teaching and mentoring, ideally within teams that value evidence-based approaches, effective communication, and shared risk ownership.
+               I collaborate on security engineering and architecture initiatives—building secure-by-default platforms, bridging technology and governance, and delivering measurable outcomes.
+               I contribute through hands-on projects, mentoring, and knowledge-sharing with teams that value evidence-based practice, clear communication, and shared ownership of risk.
             </p>
         </section>